The Log-Convex Density Conjecture and vertical surface area in warped products

 \end{rem} \begin{example} We present here some applications of Theorems \ref{thm: Isoperimetric Regions - General} and \ref{thm:IsoperimetricRegionsSimpleDensity}. \begin{enumerate} \item Diaz \emph{et al.} \cite[ Prop 7.5]{diazetal} used the technique of tangential surface area to prove that in $\mathbb{R}^{n}-\{0\}$ with simple density $r^{p}$, $p<-n$, spheres about the origin are isoperimetric bounding volume at infinity.
 Using Theorem \ref{thm:IsoperimetricRegionsSimpleDensity} we can extend this family to $r^{p}e^{\phi(r)}$ with $\phi''\geq0$ and either $\phi'(r)\leq0$ and $p<-n$ or $\phi'(r)\leq-\epsilon<0$ and $p=-n$.
 Notably, at the origin these densities are neither log-convex nor smooth.
-Figure \ref{fig:GraphsFPsi} \emph{(d) }shows the graph of surface area of spheres as a function of volume for one density in this family. \item Theorem \ref{thm:IsoperimetricRegionsSimpleDensity} also allows us to generalize the first example further to $\mathbb{R}^{n}-\{0\}$ with simple density $r^{p}e^{\phi(r)}$, $-n<p\leq-(n-1)$, $\phi''\geq0$ and $\phi'\leq-\epsilon<0$ (for example $\phi(r)=-ar+b,$ $a>0$), which gives finite total volume: in these spaces, spheres bounding half or more of the volume of the space at the origin are isoperimetric. \item Theorem \ref{thm:IsoperimetricRegionsSimpleDensity} gives a similar result in $\mathbb{R}^{n}-\{0\}$ with simple density $r^{-n}$, which has infinite volume at both the origin or infinity: in this space, any sphere about the origin $S$ minimizes surface area among all rectifiable hypersurfaces bounding net volume zero with $S$. \item Consider $\mathbb{R}^{n}-\{0\}$ with volume density $\Psi_{V}$ such that there is finite volume at the origin and infinite volume at infinity and surface area density $\Psi_{S}(r)=G(|B_{r}|)/r^{n-1}$ where $G$ is convex and approaches zero at the origin.
+Figure \ref{fig:GraphsFPsi} \emph{(d) }shows the graph of surface area of spheres as a function of volume for one density in this family. \item Theorem \ref{thm:IsoperimetricRegionsSimpleDensity} also allows us to generalize the first example further to $\mathbb{R}^{n}-\{0\}$ with simple density $r^{p}e^{\phi(r)}$, $-n<p\leq-(n-1)$, $\phi''\geq0$ and $\phi'\leq-\epsilon<0$ (for example $\phi(r)=-ar+b,$ $a>0$), which gives finite total volume: in these spaces, spheres bounding half or more of the volume of the space at the origin are isoperimetric. \item Theorem \ref{thm:IsoperimetricRegionsSimpleDensity} gives a similar result in $\mathbb{R}^{n}-\{0\}$ with simple density $r^{-n}$, which has infinite volume at both the origin and infinity: in this space, any sphere about the origin $S$ minimizes surface area among all rectifiable hypersurfaces bounding net volume zero with $S$. \item Consider $\mathbb{R}^{n}-\{0\}$ with volume density $\Psi_{V}$ such that there is finite volume at the origin and infinite volume at infinity and surface area density $\Psi_{S}(r)=G(|B_{r}|)/r^{n-1}$ where $G$ is convex and approaches zero at the origin.
 Then the surface area of balls about the origin as a function of their volume is proportional to $G$ and thus convex so we can apply Theorem \ref{thm: Isoperimetric Regions - General} to show balls about the origin are isoperimetric.
 We can use this method to construct many specific examples, for instance, $\Psi_{V}=r^{m}$ and $\Psi_{S}=r^{k}$ with $m\geq0$ and $k\geq m+1$.